aiidateam/aiida-core/docs/source/tutorial/basic.rst

 In the provenance graph, you can see different types of *nodes*, represented by different shapes.
 The green ellipses are ``Data`` nodes, the blue ellipse is a ``Code`` node.
 The rectangles represent *processes*, i.e. the calculations performed in your *workflow*.

+The provenance graph allows us to not only see what data we have, but also how it was produced.
 During this tutorial we will be using AiiDA to generate the provenance graph in :numref:`fig_intro_workchain_graph` step by step.

 Data nodes